 Regardless of where you are from, always double-check entrance requirements before showing up at the airport to fly to any European country (and any country that isn’t your own).

-Keep in mind that not all countries in Europe are on the Euro, so be sure to double-check what currency you’ll need based on your itinerary!
+Keep in mind that not all countries in Europe use the Euro, so be sure to double-check what currency you’ll need based on your itinerary!

 Travel Gear You Should Definitely Pack for Winter in Europe